openshift-pipelines/pipelines-as-code/docs/content/docs/guide/resolver.md

 It just uses them "as is" and will not try to do anything with it.

-If Pipelines as Code cannot resolve the referenced tasks in the `Pipeline` or `PipelineSpec`, the run will fail before applying the pipelinerun onto the cluster.
+If Pipelines-as-Code cannot resolve the referenced tasks in the `Pipeline` or `PipelineSpec`, the run will fail before applying the pipelinerun onto the cluster.